 - The other inmates – what are they like?

 - Gang activity

 To find this information, you have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Did you search online or did you have to call the Cass County courthouse? was the information you recieved correct?
+Did you search online or did you have to call the Cass County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal backgrounds and records, and your story might help other people that are in the same situation.